huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 network 192.168.1.0 area 0
 ```

+You should now be able to ping from your gns3server to R2

 Our final step

 Because the ansible program uses SSH to deploy playbooks as well as ad-hoc commands to devices, we will need to enable SSH on our routers, a basic configuration has been provided